 80-100 Word Objectives Overview:

 To assess the effects of climate and environmental conditions and their contribution to the presence of Aedes aegypti using Confirmed Dengue Fever Cases in Puerto Rico.
-Additionally, to derive and statistically evaluate these conditions to produce results that could complement an early warning systems for dengue and other vector-based diseases in Puerto Rico.
+Additionally, to derive and statistically evaluate these conditions to produce results that could complement an early warning system for dengue and other vector-based diseases in Puerto Rico.
 Lastly, to better understand the relationship between oceanic conditions and land conditions contributing to Aedes aegypti disease transmission.

 Abstract:

 Vector-borne diseases such as dengue fever, chikungunya, and Zika pose a major threat to the health of Caribbean communities.
 Aedes aegypti, the primary vector of these viruses, is dependent on humans for reproduction and has been detected in populated areas within Puerto Rico.
 The vector’s lifecycle and its transmission of dengue in Puerto Rico has been connected to specific environmental conditions.
 Thus, this study examined environmental conditions contributing to Confirmed Dengue Fever Cases (CDFC) for Puerto Rico from January 2009 - December 2013 to model conditions for Ae. aegypti disease transmission.
-This project used monthly NASA Terra/ Aqua MODIS Normalized Difference Water Index, along with day and night land surface temperature (DLST / NLST) products, Geostationary Operational Environmental Satellite system Puerto Rico Water Energy Balance humidity products, and Climate Hazards Group InfraRed Precipitation and Satellite total precipitation (TP) modeled data.
+This project used monthly NASA Terra/ Aqua MODIS Normalized Difference Water Index (NDWI), along with day and night land surface temperature (DLST / NLST) products, Geostationary Operational Environmental Satellite system Puerto Rico Water Energy Balance (GOES-PRWEB) humidity products, and Climate Hazards Group InfraRed Precipitation and Satellite (CHIRPS) total precipitation (TP) modeled data.
 A Maximum Entropy Species Distribution Model and Earth Trends Modeler within Clark Labs’ TerrSet were used to spatially delineate monthly potential transmission risk, determine the permutation importance of conditions, and quantify island wide environmental trends.
 TP and DLST had the highest mean relative importance of the environmental variables.
 Lastly, using Time Series Frequency Analysis, the correlation between MODIS sea surface temperature (SST) products and CDFC were separately tested against conditions to better understand the relation between oceanic and land conditions contributing to CDFC.
 A majority of the correlation coefficients for SST, CDFC, and environmental conditions indicated moderate relationships, implying environmental conditions play a significant role in disease transmission.

 Community Concerns: